DandyCodes/zeal/README.md

 })
 ```

-Parameters are converted to their declared type
+Parameters are converted to their declared type.

-If this fails, http.StatusUnprocessableEntity 422 is sent immediately
+If this fails, http.StatusUnprocessableEntity 422 is sent immediately.

 ## Error Handling

-Use the ***Handle*** method to create a handler function which returns an error
+Use the ***Handle*** method to create a handler function which returns an error:

 ```go
 type GetMenu struct {